 Chisholm Plants.
-In April 2017, we completed construction of a new cryogenic gas processing plant, referred to as Chisholm II, which provides 200 MMcf/d of processing capacity and is tied to new and existing pipelines in the STACK and South Central Oklahoma Oil Province ("SCOOP") plays in Oklahoma.
-The new capacity is supported by new and existing long-term contracts.
+In April 2017, we completed construction of a new cryogenic gas processing plant, referred to as Chisholm II, which provides 200 MMcf/d of processing capacity and is tied to new and existing pipelines in the STACK and SCOOP plays in Oklahoma.
+The new capacity is supported by new and existing long-term contracts

 In addition, we commenced construction of a new processing plant referred to as Chisholm III in April 2017.
-Chisholm III will provide an additional 200 MMcf/d of processing capacity and will be tied to new and existing pipelines in the STACK and SCOOP play.
+Chisholm III will provide an additional 200 MMcf/d of processing capacity and will be tied to new and existing pipelines in the STACK and SCOOP plays.
 Construction is scheduled to be completed by the fourth quarter of 2017.

 Greater Chickadee Crude Oil Gathering System.
 In March 2017, we completed construction and began operations of a crude oil gathering system in Upton and Midland counties, Texas in the Permian Basin that we refer to as "Greater Chickadee."
 Greater Chickadee includes over 185 miles of high- and low-pressure pipelines that transport crude oil volumes to several major market outlets and other key hub centers in the Midland, Texas area.
-Greater Chickadee also includes multiple central tank batteries and pump, truck injection and storage stations to maximize shipping and delivery options for our customers.
+Greater Chickadee also includes multiple central tank batteries and pump, truck injection and storage stations to maximize shipping and delivery options for our producer customers.

 Marathon Petroleum Joint Venture.
 In March 2017, we completed construction and began operating a new NGL pipeline, which is part of our 50/50 joint venture with a subsidiary of Marathon Petroleum Company ("Marathon Petroleum").
-This joint venture, Ascension Pipeline Company, LLC (the "Ascension JV"), is a bolt-on project to our Cajun-Sibon NGL system and is supported by long-term, fee-based contracts with Marathon Petroleum.
+This joint venture, Ascension Pipeline Company, LLC, is a bolt-on project to our Cajun-Sibon NGL system and is supported by long-term, fee-based contracts with Marathon Petroleum.

 Lobo II Natural Gas Gathering and Processing Facility.
 In the first quarter of 2017, we completed the expansion of a 75-mile gathering system located in Texas and New Mexico for our Lobo II processing facility.
-We are constructing an additional expansion of the Lobo II processing facility, which will provide an additional 60 MMcf/d of processing capacity by the end of the second quarter of 2017.
-Furthermore, we intend to construct an additional expansion, which will provide 30 MMcf/d of processing capacity and is expected to be complete by the end of the fourth quarter of 2017.
-The Lobo facilities are part of the joint venture with an affiliate of NGP Natural Resources XI, L.P. formed in August 2016.
+In the second quarter of 2017, we completed the construction of an additional expansion of the Lobo II processing facility, which provides an additional 60 MMcf/d of processing capacity.
+Furthermore, we intend to construct an additional expansion, which will increase capacity by 30 MMcf/d and is expected to be completed by the fourth quarter of 2017.
+The Lobo facilities are part of our joint venture with an affiliate of NGP Natural Resources XI, LP.